lawrence615/mpesa/README.md

 #### Configuration and Assets
 `$ php artisan vendor:publish`

-Then run php artisan:migrate to create the tables in you database
+Then run php artisan:migrate to create the tables in you database.
+This will create two tables;

+1. mpesa_payment_logs table - logs everything received from Safaricom

+2. payments table - breaks down what is received from Safaricom into a number of columns

 ## Receiver Route